Ugbot/qcon-london-2024-lightning-talks/README.md

-# QCon San London 2024 Attendee Lightning Talks
+# QCon London 2024 Attendee Lightning Talks

 Are you working on an interesting project?
 Have you had a major technical breakthrough in your organization?
 Has your team uncovered insights about new and exciting technologies? **Share with your peers at QCon London!**